MatthiWare/FinancialModelingPrep.NET/README.md

 - Market Indexes
 - Alternative Data (Not yet covered)
 - Commodities (Not yet covered)
-- ETF (Not yet covered)
+- ETF (Partially covered)
 - Mutual Funds (Not yet covered)
-- Euronext
-- TSX
 - Stock Market (Partially covered)
-- Cryptocurrencies (Not yet covered)
+- Cryptocurrencies (Partially covered)
-- Forex (Not yet covered)
+- Forex (Partially covered)

 ### Contribute

 Create a PR where you add or improve an Endpoint